M Idioms

 - the first voyage of a ship or boat

-The maiden voyage of the new cruise ship was popular with many people.
+The maiden voyage of the new cruise ship was very popular.

 - the most important street in a town